-Regarding landscaping here in the coastal Carolinas, there are two main approaches: softscape and hardscape design.
-Softscape design uses living elements like plants and trees, while hardscape design uses non-living elements like rocks and pavers.
+Regarding landscaping in the coastal Carolinas, there are two main approaches: soft scape and hardscape design.
+Smooth scape design uses living elements like plants and trees, while hardscape design uses non-living elements like rocks and patio pavers.

 Learn about the differences and how to incorporate the two into your outdoor space for a beautiful and functional landscape.

 Softscape elements can add color, texture, and depth to your landscape and provide shade and privacy.
-This design strategy also involves maintaining and caring for living elements, such as watering, pruning, and fertilizing.
+The design strategy also involves maintaining and caring for living factors, such as watering, pruning, and fertilizing.

 Hardscape design uses non-living elements in landscaping, such as rocks, stones, bricks, and concrete.
 This type of design focuses on creating structure and organization in your outdoor space and providing functional areas for activities like dining, entertainment, and relaxation.

 Hardscape elements can be used to:

 Hardscape landscaping is a critical aspect of any outdoor space, providing the foundation for landscaping.
 It’s important to consider the overall style and aesthetic of your home and outdoor space when choosing hardscape elements, as they should complement and enhance the natural beauty of your softscape design.

 Popular hardscape elements include patios, walkways, retaining walls, fire pits, and water features.
 When designing your hardscape, it’s essential to consider factors such as drainage, accessibility, and safety.
 A well-designed hardscape can add value to your home and provide a functional and beautiful outdoor living space.

 Softscape design incorporates living elements like plants, trees, flowers, and grass into your outdoor space.
 This type of design focuses on creating a natural and organic feel and providing color, texture, and fragrance to your outdoor environment.